abelMeli/fury_andesui-android/demoapp/src/main/res/raw/andesui_demoapp_changelog.md

 - An AndesMessage couldn't be found by its id due to a missing param in the constructor super() call.
 - Renamed `Highlight` type to `Neutral`.
 - `States` are now `Types`.
-- Changed App Name of Demo App.
+- Changed App Name of Showcase App.
-- Main buttons of Demo App now have lateral margins.
+- Main buttons of Showcase App now have lateral margins.

 ## Added
 - Enabled animateLayoutChanges() flag.